flashruler/cse15l-lab-reports/lab-report-5.md

     javac -cp $PTH *.java 2> compile_error.txt

-- we do javac on the path we set earlier and if there are any compile errors, it is sent to compile_error.txt -no stdout if successful and return code 0
+- we do javac on the path we set earlier and if there are any compile errors, it is sent to compile_error.txt
+- no stdout if successful and return code 0
--error message is sent to compile error using stderr and the return code is 1
+- error message is sent to compile error using stderr and the return code is 1

 Checks for error codes